robertmand/FAIR-DaSH/index.md

 {: .objectives}

 > ## Prerequisites
 > This is a basic course.
 There is no prior knowledge necessary.
-Our course contains RDMBites, which are 3-5 minute videos that assist you grasp the basic concept of
+Our course contains RDMBites, which are 3-5 minute videos that will assist you grasp the basic concept of
 > the lesson.
 {: .prereq}